 - by using our International application for child support assessment form

-- by calling our child support international phone number
+- by calling one of our Child Support international lines

 - through the maintenance authority in your country.